Glimpse at an unfamiliar Japan

 Stretching along the San-in coastline bordering the Sea of Japan, Shimane prefecture is about as remote as you can get on Japan’s main island of Honshu.
 Rural traditions and unspoiled landscapes remain as they have for centuries, thanks to efforts to preserve the region’s cultural heritage.

-Tsuwano, in western Shimane, is sometimes referred to as “Little Kyoto.”
+Located in western Shimane, this town is sometimes referred to as “Little Kyoto” and for good reason.
 Strolling among the old samurai mansions, storehouses, sake breweries, and traditional sweets stores, it’s easy to agree.
-Upon first glance, you may think the photo at the top of this page is Kyoto’s famous Fushimi Inari Shrine.

-Speaking of Izumo, Izumo-Taisha Grand Shrine is thought to be the oldest in Japan, dedicated to the god of relationships and marriage.
+The biggest draw to Izumo is undeniably Izumo-Taisha Grand Shrine.
+This shrine is particularly thought to be the oldest in Japan, dedicated to the god of relationships and marriage.
 To summon marital bliss, worshippers clap four times instead of the usual two in the Shinto tradition.
 The extra two claps are for your current (or future) partner.